SYSU-Video/MFIBA/README.md

 ```

 ## 📊 Dataset
-In this work, we employed COCO2017 validation dataset
+In this work, we employed COCO2017 dataset, COCO2017 dataset construction
-COCO2017 dataset construction
 ```
 ├── annotations
   ├── instances_train2017.json